sbasnet7227/learning-journal/README.md

 ## Welcome to My Awesome Learning-Journal!

 # Author Brief Introduction:
 I'm Army veterans and eager to learn new technology.
-To view my GitHub account[Click here](https://github.com/sbasnet7227)

-This learning journal is about how to create first web site using Github.
+I love to learn new thing and love challanges.
+I am always fascinated about the Programming.

 ## Growth Mindset:
 - In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.